-LWCAMPO has programmed a resiliency study as part of this UPWP.
-Additionally, the MPO will seek ways to contribute towards this emphasis area through its planning activities and work efforts of the MPO's Active Transportation Committee.
+LWCAMPO will explore options to contribute towards this emphasis area through its planning activities and work efforts of the MPO's Active Transportation Committee.
 The MPO is committed to enhancing safe, accessible, and alternative modes of transportation in the region.

-Equity and Justice40 in Transportation Planning
+• Equity and Justice40 in Transportation Planning